frederick-the-creator/opthalmo-ai-practice-hub/PRDs/1. Scheduling/Phase2_Scheduling_Implementation_Plan.md

 - **Acceptance**
   - ICS for booking/reschedule/cancel contains `UID`, `SEQUENCE`, and duration-aware `DTEND`.
   - `SEQUENCE` remains 0 on initial sends and increments by 1 on each REQUEST update.
+  - Invite title is personalized per recipient on booking as "Ophthalmo Practice Session with <first name>".

 ### 3) Booking/Reschedule/Cancel sends with reliability guardrails
 - **User story**: As an attendee, I reliably receive invites/updates/cancels with correct metadata.